Top national 5-year CD rates pay 2.27%

 TOP 5-YEAR CD RATES: Nationally Available Bank Deals

-Fortunately, there are always some lucky savers who can outearn the top national rate by purchasing CDs from a community bank or credit union.
+Of course, there are always some lucky savers who can outearn the top national rate with certificates of deposit from a community bank or credit union.

 These institutions often offer chart-topping yields to savers who live or work nearby or are willing to jump through a hoop or two.